setkeh/eliza/README.md

   * [Ubiquity Managed Gigabit Switch](http://www.scorptec.com.au/product/Networking_-_Wired/Gigabit_Switches/58318-US-24-500W)

-This list is likely to grow as the Project get more and more complex.
+This list is likely to grow as the Project gets more and more complex.

 I have a thing for Ubiquity hardware at the moment but i will likely try to integrate Cisco IOS and Arista hardware if i can get my hands on some hardware.